ChinlabLiCsCode/MonitoringDatabase/README.md

             isOn: True
             measurement: "measurment + units"
             field: "what you actually measure"
+            triggered: True or False (checks whether measurement is dependent on some other event)

         parameter 2:
             isOn:
             chNum:
             measurement:
             field: "what you actually measure"
-        .
+            True or False (checks whether measurement is dependent on some other event) .
         .
         .